Last Updated 3:23pm, 9 November 2020

 We have risk-assessed every child whom we are working with in relation to vulnerabilities through coronavirus (COVID-19).
 And, as a result, we have in many cases increased our contacts with children and their families in order to ensure that they are fully supported during these difficult times.
+Where any flexibility is used when carrying out our responsibilities to children and families, we will evidence why these were used.

 These unprecedented times have thrown up many unique challenges, but be assured that we remain deeply committed to the safeguarding of children and families.